patrickarmengol/mysite/content/about.md

 ## This Site

-Hello there!
-Welcome to my brain's dumping ground.
-The inspiration to create a personal website came from reading through the monthly discussions on Hacker News about the advantages of doing so.
-Also, I like reading security blogs and would like to post my own research findings here while practicing my technical writing.
-That said, I want to use this site, not as a professional portfolio, but more as a means to organize and share my knowledge, ideas, thoughts, and resources.

-This is kind of a big leap for me as I've had close to no online presence, especially with social media.
-If you search my name, you will probably only find [a research paper I wrote at uni](https://ieeexplore.ieee.org/document/7366991) (relating to privacy), some French people with the same name, and a few inactive accounts on various sites.
+Welcome.
+Initially I built this site as a kind of professional profile, but that was boring and I hated trying to show off.
+I'll just put cool stuff here from now on.

 ## Who Am I?

-### Interests

-These are the things that keep me going (or at least keep me from watching anime and browsing reddit).
-I try to incorporate as many of them into my [monthly goals](/tags/goals/), but I always leave some out.
+These are the things that keep me occupied (or at least keep me from watching anime and browsing reddit).
 I'll try to post about my ventures as I progress through them.

 - AI / ML
 - Agriculture